640 South State StreetDover, Delaware 19901

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

-If you are taking the drug heparin, it could interfere with your test results.
-If you are taking oral contraceptive drugs or estrogen, it could increase your fibrinogen level.
+If you are taking the medicine heparin, it could interfere with your test results.
+If you are taking birth control pills or estrogen, it could increase your fibrinogen level.
 Vigorous exercise may cause a temporary rise in fibrinogen.
-Drugs that may lower fibrinogen levels include streptokinase, valproic acid, phenobarbital, and anabolic steroids.
+Medicines that may lower fibrinogen levels include streptokinase, valproic acid, phenobarbital, and anabolic steroids.

 You may be asked to avoid vigorous muscular exercise for a few days before this test.